 In this view, you can tick or untick all sessions assigned to the unit.
-Next to each unit code is a black triangle that appears when you hover over the name.
+Next to each unit code is a chevron that appears when you hover over the name.
 Clicking here give you a drop down list to assign the unit to all sessions and tasks, or unassign the unit to all sessions and task.
 This allows you to bulk edit the training plan per row.

 Between the column and row edit options, you can quickly create your class training and assessment plan.

-Outcome start and end dates are inherited from the class settings.
+Outcome start and end dates are inherited from the class attendance settings.
 If you have an Assessment task attached to the outcome the end date will be the last due date of the last Assessment task.